mbarley333/timetracker/README.md

 # timetracker
 The timetracker application allows you to track time spent on tasks.
-The project allows you to use either a SQLite or Postgres as the data store.
+The timetracker frontend and backend is built with Go and the data store is either SQLite or Postgres.

 ## prerequisites
 * Go 1.16